kakwa/wifish/README.md

 - wifishd: a daemon that scans regulary networks and connects to one if it's already configured.

-It also installs `wifish` which is a simple wrapper arround `sudo wifish-cfg`.
+It also installs `wifish` which is a simple wrapper around `sudo wifish-cfg` and a simple init script for wifishd.

 ## Installation ##